grf0x/arch-install/README.md

 # Arch Installation Script

-Just another custom installation script for Arch Linux that suits my needs.
+My installation script for Arch Linux.
+Only one password entry is needed to start the installation.
+Possibility to create multiple profiles based on needs.

 ## Installation